I am sure you wonder what a good processor speed for a laptop is?

 Difference Between Single-Core vs. Multi-Core Performance

 Many people believe that the more cores a processor has, the faster it is.
-Although this is valid to a certain degree, having more cores than you need is a waste of money.
+Although this is valid to a certain degree, having more cores than you need wastes money.

 In other words, for the most popular online games, a dual-core processor will do just fine, and if you’re going to buy a laptop with a CPU that’s enough for those games, then you don’t need an excellent multi-core CPU.